Apple S2

-The Apple S2 is the integrated computer in the Apple Watch Series 2, and it is described as a "System in Package" (SiP) by Apple Inc.
+The Apple S2 is a system in package (SiP) processor developed and marketed by Apple Inc., part of the Apple silicon series.
+It is the integrated computer in the Apple Watch Series 2, utilizing two cores.
 It was revealed on September 7, 2016, with very little info about specifications.
-Apple says its two cores deliver 50% higher performance and the GPU delivers twice as much as the predecessor, the Apple S1.
-The S1P SiP shipped in the Apple Watch Series 1 is a stripped down version of the S2 that lacks the GPS functionality, it is otherwise identical.
+Apple said the two cores inside the S2 delivered 50% higher performance and the GPU delivered twice as muc as its predecessor, the Apple S1.

+The S1P shipped in the Apple Watch Series 1 is a stripped down version of the S2 that lacks GPS functionality, but is otherwise identical.

 System-in-Package design

 It uses a customized application processor that together with 512 MB memory, 8 GB storage and support processors for wireless connectivity, GPS, sensors and I/O constitute a complete computer in a single package.
 This package is filled with resin for durability.

 Components

 The device integrates discrete components like Wi-Fi, Bluetooth, GPS, NFC, touch controller, accelerometers, barometric sensor and RAM.
 In total, there are 42 individual silicon dies integrated into the single S2 component.